Clovis West vs. Clovis girls basketball

 sflores@fresnobee.com

-Clovis' Michelle Berry (5), goes up against Clovis West's Tesss Amundsen, left, and Sarah Bates, right, during a Tri-River Athletic Conference girls basketball game on Friday, Jan., 27, 2017, at Clovis West High School in Fresno.
+Clovis' Michelle Berry goes up against Clovis West's Tess Amundsen, left, and Sarah Bates, right, during a Tri-River Athletic Conference girls basketball game on Friday, Jan., 27, 2017, at Clovis West High School in Fresno.

 SILVIA FLORES